New Brunswick Genealogy Records Online

 Sackville, New Brunswick, Canada: Extractions from Presbyterian, Methodist and Baptist Church Records

-History of Sackville, New Brunswick (Canada).
+History of Sackville, New Brunswick (archived Web page).
 Free online edition of this book by Dr. William Cochran Milner, Historian, and Former Dominion Archivist (1846-1939).
 Originally published in 1934 by The Tribune Press, Ltd., Printers & Publishers, Sackville, New Brunswick.
 Several lists of names are included in this work.

 1885 Census of Sackville Parish : This census is a transcription of the original, which was included with the parish registers of Saint Vincent Ferrier Parish (Roman Catholic) of Sackville.